jmt2080ad/rasterfill/README.md

 This is an R approach for the symbology found in here -> [https://doi.org/10.6084/m9.figshare.4033671.v1](https://doi.org/10.6084/m9.figshare.4033671.v1)

-This uses the 2016 US elections wiki site and census state boundary pulled on the fly, so the script will break if the urls change.
+This uses the 2016 US elections wiki site, census state boundaries, and turnout data.

-Plotting is minimal, this is just a proof of concept.
+See `xGetBaseData.R` for data processing steps.

+See `rasterFill.R` for the visualization and export.

 Enjoy!